 Luminocity Festival of Lights

-In 2019 there is a brand new event coming to New York City for Christmas: LuminoCity Festival.
+LuminoCity Festival began in 2019.
 Described as an ‘immersive wonderland of lights’ the LuminoCity Festival is set to be one of the best things to do in NYC at Christmas.

 LuminoCity is a unique art installation on Randalls Island (north east of Manhattan) which is in place from late November to early January.
 There are three distinct light art experiences to explore: The Winter Fantasy; The Wild Adventure; and The Sweet Dream.